nrs-org/novelslop/content/vol_01/chap_16.typ

   "Ah!
 Good morning, Mikoto..."
 Mona mumbled.

+  Standing alongside her was Uta, who seemed to have finished her previous conversations with her new friend. _"Wait, did I space out that long?"_

   "Is something wrong?"
 Mikoto replied, "You were spacing out or something."

   "Uhm... it's nothing, I'm just thinking about some stuff."
+Mona scratched her head, try to cover up whatever was on her mind.

   "Hmm, okay, if you say so..."
 Mikoto paused, before noticing the signature plate on Mona's desk, "Wait, is that Sena-san's signature that I asked you before?"